pmean/build-website/text/14/physiological-statistics.md

 ---
-title: "Recommendation: Why randomized controlled trials fail but needn't: 2.
+title: "Why randomized controlled trials fail but needn't: 2.
 Failure to employ physiological statistics, or the only formula a clinician-trialist is ever likely to need (or understand!)"
 author: "Steve Simon"
 source: "http://blog.pmean.com/physiological-statistics/"
 date: "2014-02-10"